 - Allocation #1 - Enter the Policy Number of the Shared Policy (if the policy number is greater than 15 digits, only enter the last 15 digits), the Social Security Number of the ex-spouse that the taxpayer is sharing the policy with, and the Allocation Start Month and Stop Month (using a two digit format for each month, for example January would be entered as 01).
 Next enter the taxpayer's allocation percentage for the Premium, the Second Lowest Cost Silver Plan, and the PTC Advance Payment.
 This allocation percentage can range from zero through one hundred percent.
 After entering these numbers, select Ok to return to the Allocation Menu, then select Exit to return to the Form 8962 Menu.

 - Enter Form 1095-A Amounts (Form 8962 Part 2) - Enter the calculated allocation amounts for the Premium, the Second Lowest Cost Silver Plan, and the Advance Payment of Premium Tax Credit.
-Calculate the amounts by taking the taxpayer's allocation percentage for the Premium, the Second Lowest Cost Silver Plan, and the Advance Payment of Premium Tax Credit that was calculated using the criteria set forth above and multiply it by the amounts on Part III, Columns A, B, and C of Form 1095-A for each month that the taxpayer had the Shared Policy.
-The program does not automatically calculate these amounts.
-If there are multiple Shared Policies, the applicable amounts for each policy should be added together and entered on the appropriate month.
-Once all the amounts have been entered for each month that the taxpayer had minimum essential coverage through the Shared Policy, exit the menu.
+Calculate the amounts by taking the taxpayer's allocation percentage for the Premium, the Second Lowest Cost Silver Plan, and the Advance Payment of Premium Tax Credit that was calculated using the percentages entered above and multiply it by the amounts on Part III, Columns A, B, and C of Form 1095-A for each month that the taxpayer had the shared policy.
+You must calculate and enter the appropriate amounts, as the program does not automatically calculate these amounts.
+If there are multiple shared policies, the applicable amounts for each policy should be added together and entered on the appropriate month.
+Once all the amounts have been entered for each month that the taxpayer had minimum essential coverage through the shared policy, exit the menu.